ygorhenrique/Asynq/README.md

 # Asynq

-Useful extension methods to `ValueTask`
+Adds WhenAll, WhenAny, and FireAndForget methods to `ValueTask`

 ----